Upward Arrow Icon - Navigation

 5. Look for White Space (Your Slide’s Best Friend)

-White space isn’t just for minimalists.
-It’s for smart presenters.
+White space is not just for minimalists; it’s for smart presenters too!

-Bonus trick: If the image doesn’t have natural white space, create your own.
-Add a transparent overlay, blur a portion of the image, or insert a colored shape to place your text on.
+Pro Tip: If you can’t find images with white space, create your own!
+Use a transparent overlay, blur a portion of your image, or add a shape to create your own white space!

-Our expert design team can help you create stunning, on-brand presentation visuals that connect with your audience and tell your story effectively.
+Let our expert design team help you create presentation images that not only wow your audience, but tell your business’s story effectively!

 6. Be Consistent with Image Style

-Consistency isn’t about being repetitive, it’s about being cohesive.
+Consistency is not about being boring; it’s about being consistent!

 • Flat illustrations?